Pandrasus: Analysis

 Pandrasus is one of several characters that appear to have been invented by Geoffrey for the Historia.
 Academic Jacob Hammer suggests that he may have had in mind one of the two characters named Pandarus from Virgil's Aeneid (29–19 BCE).
 One manuscript of the Dares Phrygius (c. fifth century CE) even spells the name Pandarus as "Pandrasus".

-Peter Roberts suggests that as other stories state that Pyrrhus took Helenus to Epirus, Pandrasus should therefore be considered according to this story to be king of Epirus, which would tally with the river Akalon mentioned in the story being the Acheron.
+Peter Roberts suggests that because Greek legends state that Pyrrhus took Helenus to Epirus, Pandrasus should be considered king of Epirus, which would tally with the river Akalon mentioned in the story being the Acheron.
 He continues by noting that as the events of Pandrasus are said to have taken place about eighty years after the Trojan War, it also matches the timeframe of other accounts of the expulsion of the Achaeans from the Peloponnese around this time, which could have led them to build the "Spartan Castle" (Sparatinum) mentioned in the Historia, possibly around Pandosia.

 Geoffrey reused the name Pandrasus later in the Historia as the name of the king of Egypt at the time of King Arthur.

+Later tradition

+John of Hauville's Architrenius (c.
+1184) describes the marriage of Innogen and Brutus, saying they "joined the royal house of Anchises to that of Greece.
+Pandrasus extended the royal line in one direction, Silvius in another, and the star derived from this union of stars poured forth the fuller radiance of a triple light."

 Scholars from the late nineteenth to mid-twentieth century who studied Eustache Deschamps' ballad in praise of Geoffrey Chaucer (c.
 1380 on) interpreted a difficult line of the poem "aux ignorans de la langue pandra" as meaning "for those ignorant of the tongue of Pandrasus".
 Later scholarship suggested that "a Pandarus for those ignorant of the language" was more likely, referring to Pandarus from Chaucer's Troilus and Criseyde (c.
 1380s).